A Treasured Christmas was previously published in 2015.

 What is Christmas?
 It is tenderness for the past, courage for the present, hope for the future.
 It is a fervent wish that every cup may overflow with blessings rich and eternal, and that every path may lead to peace.” ~ Agnes M. Pharo.
 (1904-1985).

 A writer, artist, and grandmother, Pharo’s passage is considered one of the top ten quotes about Christmas.

-The most frustrating challenge by far occurred as the project was nearing completion.
+However, the most frustrating challenge by far occurred as the project was nearing completion.

-I painted the glass ornaments with my watercolours in my sketchbook.
+In 2014, I painted the glass ornaments with my watercolours in my sketchbook.
 (The poinsettia on the next page smudged a bit on the glass ornament page.)

 As corny as it is, Christmas is not Christmas without Dolly Parton and Kenny Rogers singing “I’ll be home with bells on.”
 My son bought me the CD not too long ago, and I think he even has his own copy of “Once upon a Christmas.”
 We have to play the entire CD at least once when the whole family is gathered together around Christmas time.
 Of course, it wouldn’t be Christmas if we didn’t watch National Lampoon’s Christmas Vacation in December.